Earth-To-Zan/OpenRenderNet/README.md

 *An open source blender render farm system.*
 *(Works on Linux, Windows, locally, and on external networks)*

 This project allows anyone to create a blender render farm for free.
-It allows you to network machines and manage jobs/GPU Compute Power to speeed up rendering in Blender.
+It allows you to network machines and manage jobs/GPU Compute Power to speed up rendering in Blender.

 # Key notes & Installation: